The Cruved Resulting Scoliosis

 Next, our doctor will ask you to bend forward, looking for any curvature in your upper and lower back.

-Our Spine Specialist may order to look for scoliosis include:
+Our Spine Specialist may request the follow scans which include:

 - X-ray: This is used to create a picture of your spine.